silnrsi/font-harmattan/source/graphite/README.txt

 stddef.gdh         Standard Graphite definitions

-cp1252.gdl         Rules for Roman characters within codepage 1252 HarmattanRmasterVoltDefs.gdh
+cp1252.gdl         Rules for Roman characters within codepage 1252
-                   A file automatically generated from the VOLT project.
-                   Defines glyphs and classes that are shared between VOLT and Graphite implementations.

 HarGlyphs.gdh      Additional glyphs and classes needed only for Graphite